ELHARAKA/SnipeGenius/README.md

 ###
 - coinOps.py: Retrieves specified token and WBNB balances for a given address.
 ###
-- wallet.py: Handles encryption, storage, and retrieval of wallet and Google credentials.
+- wallet.py: Handles encryption, storage, and retrieval of wallet and TokenSniffer API credentials.
 ###
 - snipegenius.py: Conducts safety checks on tokens by verifying ownership, checking against a blacklist, analyzing token parameters, performing simulated transactions, and searching for associated risks online.
 ###